Borderline Personality Disorder

 Dialectical behavior therapy (DBT) is a psychosocial treatment developed specifically for BPD.
 DBT usually has individual and group therapy components.
 In the individual therapy sessions, the therapist develops an environment in which the patient’s feelings are recognized as legitimate and acceptable, combined with an insistence on the need to change.
 In the group sessions, the patient works on specific coping skills that are divided into four modules: core mindfulness (being aware of what is going on within one’s self), interpersonal effectiveness, distress tolerance, and emotion regulation.

 Medications have been found to be only moderately effective in treating the symptoms of BPD.
-Presently no medication is available that acts specifically on the underlying pathology of BPD.
 Selective serotonin reuptake inhibitors (SSRIs) are commonly prescribed to help control depressive symptoms.
 Mood stabilizers such as lithium or certain anticonvulsant agents may be used to help control impulsiveness and explosive anger.
-Neuroleptic (antipsychotic) drugs may also be used when the individual shows distortions in thinking (e.g., paranoia) or psychotic symptoms.
-Medications have been shown to be most effective in BPD patients who have other co-occurring disorders (e.g., depression).
+Neuroleptic (antipsychotic) drugs may also be used when the individual shows distortions in thinking or psychotic symptoms.

 A Spiritual Perspective

-BPD is a disorder built upon the hidden pain of past abuse or abandonment.
-The person feels unworthy, unwanted, and unlovable.
-She fears rejection and abandonment, yet she drives everyone away from her.
-Because she feels worthless, she unconsciously seeks to destroy herself through self-destructive, impulsive behaviors.
-The lack of self-worth and the history of sinful behavior in the person with BPD make forgiveness seem impossible, which can be a major roadblock to healing.
+BPD is a disorder built upon the hidden pain of past abuse, abandonment, or invalidation.
+The lack of self-worth in the person with BPD make forgiveness feel impossible.
 When ministering to a person with BPD, the total and complete forgiveness of God that is available only through Jesus Christ (Ephesians 1:7–8; Colossians 1:13–14) is a great place to start.
-Understanding that God offers us forgiveness leads to a realization that God truly loves us (John 3:16); and if the Creator of the universe loves us, then we must have worth—despite our past or what we might think of ourselves.
+Understanding God’s forgiveness leads to the realization that God truly loves us (John 3:16); and if the Creator of the universe loves us, then we must have worth despite our past or what we might think of ourselves.